The latest Kit Maker version is 2.4.0 (beta) – Link

 Important: The MPC 2 app only allows .wav files with a 44100 sample rate.

-MPC Hardware (MPC Live, MPC X, MPC One & Akai Force)
+MPC Hardware (MPC Live, MPC X, MPC One & Akai Force, etc)

 Transfer the processed kits to your MPC.
 Watch the video or see your MPC model’s manual for info on how to do this.
 Once the kits are on your MPC, the .xpm program files are ready to load as presets.